aishwaryag9424/data_modeling_project/README.md

 Assumptions:
+- A scientist will be assigned to one Experiment and Experiment will be run by one Sceintist.
+- A material can have one or more experiment but experiment can have only one material.
 - An experiment can have multiple Processes but a process can have only one experiment.
 - A process can be run by one or more equipment but each equipment will be having one process associated with that equipment.
 - A process can have one or more Sample but a sample will be associated with one process.
 - A sample will be sent for analysis 2 or 6 times and Analysis can be have one sample.
-- Analysis can be run by one or more Instrument and Instrument can support one or more Analysis.
+- Analysis can be run by one Instrument and Instrument can support one or more Analysis.
+- Time is tracked in each step.
+Start and end times for managment.